I’m pregnant! Now what? What to do when your contraception fails

 The new system has had brilliant feedback from women, who have found it easier to access an abortion.
 This is especially true if you live a long way from a clinic, have children to care for, or have reasons that mean you wouldn’t be safe to attend a clinic for an appointment.

 Research studies have shown that it is SAFE to have an abortion at home.
 At home abortions can also be quicker, with waiting times reduced from 11 to 6 days in one research study.
-After the success of telemedical abortions through the pandemic, the devolved governments across the UK are considering changing the law to continue with ‘at home abortions’ permenantly.
-We’re expecting a decision by the end of 2021, and The Lowdown fully supports this renewed commitment to expanding access to abortion care.
+After the success of telemedical abortions through the pandemic, the devolved governments across the UK have allowed ‘at home abortions’ to continue, and The Lowdown fully supports this renewed commitment to expanding access to abortion care.

 Surgical Abortion